holyshared/CacheManager/README.md

 	cache.set(user.name, user, 1 * 60 * 60 * 1000);

 Conversely, a **get** method is used for acquiring the cached contents.
-The get method which uses the following method for acquiring the information on cash returns a **CacheManager.CacheContent** object.
+The get method which uses the following method for acquiring the information on cache returns a **CacheManager.CacheContent** object.

 	var cache = cache.get(user.name);

 #### CacheManager.CacheContent

-* getKey - The key of cash is acquired.
+* getKey - The key of cache is acquired.
 * getStorage - The used storage is acquired.
-* getLimit - The term of validity of cash is acquired by a time stamp.
+* getLimit - The term of validity of cache is acquired by a time stamp.
 * getContent - The cached contents are acquired.
 * isLimit - true is returned when the term of validity of cash has passed.
-* destroy - Cash is destory.
+* destroy - Cache is destory.

 Screenshot
 --------------------------------------------